AdoriZahard/hi3er/docs/index.md

 !!! note
     Updated 6.1.
 The weaker build version.
 This is only to be considered if you want to for some reason play HoR, but you do not possess either DoR or SoE.

->   Boss to be chosen: Husk, then Vill-V
+>   Boss to be chosen: RPC, then Vill-V

 ####<p align="center">Setup</p>